Stock market today: Wall Street drifts and holds steadier after last week's big swings

 NEW YORK (AP) — U.S. stocks are drifting Monday as Wall Street’s wild recent moves calm a bit.

 The S&P 500 was 0.1% higher in its first trading after careening from months of sharp losses to its best week of the year.
-The Dow Jones Industrial Average was up 38 points, or 0.1%, as of 12:28 p.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
-More stocks were falling on Wall Street than rising.
+The Dow Jones Industrial Average was up 15 points, or less than 0.1%, with an hour remaining in trading, and the Nasdaq composite was 0.2% higher.

 The flashpoint for the stock market’s movements in both directions has been what the bond market is doing, and it was regressing Monday following its own extreme moves.

-Constellation Energy rose 6.7% after it also reported better results for the latest quarter than analysts expected.
+Constellation Energy rose 6.3% after it reported better results for the latest quarter than analysts expected.

 Even more companies than usual in the S&P 500 have been beating Wall Street’s profit forecasts this reporting season.
-The index looks to be on pace to deliver its first growth in earnings per share in a year, according to FactSet.
+The index looks to be on pace to deliver its first growth in earnings per share in a year.

 “Don’t worry,” strategists at Bank of America led by Savita Subramanian wrote in a BofA Global Research report.
 “Earnings were fine.”